canbulgay/canbulgay/README.md

-### Hi there 👋 I'm Can, I am a business student on the way to become a full stack developer.
+### Hi there 👋 I am a business student on the way to become a full stack developer.
 First of all, as an introduction, I talked a little about myself and my goals.If you are not interested in my personal information and goals, I suggest you do not waste your time reading.

 <details>